refinedev/refine/documentation/blog/2022-08-18-auth-with-nextauth.md

 :::note
-If you eventually push to production, you need to change the Authorised JavaScript Origin and Authorised redirect URIs to the production URIs.
+If you eventually push to production, you need to change the Authorized JavaScript Origin and Authorized redirect URIs to the production URIs.
 :::

 <br/>